NATIONAL SEAFOOD MONTH

 - Seafood promotes heart health.
 It’s nutritious enough to be low in saturated fat and high in protein… but even better news for your heart, fish are rich in omega-3 fatty acids.
 These can drastically reduce the risk of cardiovascular events like strokes, heart attacks, or sudden cardiac arrest.

-- It’s great for your joins!
+- It’s great for your joinst!
 Those omega-3 fatty acids are good for easing tender joints and reducing that stiffness that comes when you roll out of bed in the morning.

 - If you want healthy, glowing skin… add a little more fish to your diet.
 Eating seafood helps your skin hold it’s natural moisture.
 Your skin glows more from what it naturally produces than what you rub on it!
 It can also help protect against UV rays from the sun.